nuvla/documentation/docs/docs/training/developer/customize-apps.md

  1. **rocker/rstudio-stable**: Generate a random password for the image and publish it via an output parameter.

- 1. **galaxy**: Mount data selected through Nuvla into a local directory scanned by Galaxy.
-You will probably also have to modify the default configuration of Galaxy to make this data visible.

 In all cases, you'll need to perform the following tasks:

  1. Create a `Dockerfile` to incorporate your changes into a new